TWO WAYS TO ATTEND:

 Non-Financial Disclosure: Kelly uses VitalStim Therapy in her practice.

-Julie DeVahl, PT, DPT, OCS, is an Assistant Professor and Director of Clinical Education in the Physical Therapy Department at the University of Texas Southwestern Medical Center in Dallas, TX.
-A physical therapist since 1979, Julie brings her experience with electrical stimulation in clinical practice to the classroom.
-She has been an instructor for CIAO since 2003 and has adds an inviting style of teaching to the VitalStim Therapy Specialty Program.
-Julie is board-certified in orthopaedic physical therapy and practices in an outpatient clinic at UT Southwestern.
-She is an active member of the APTA and TPTA.
+Julie DeVahl, PT, DPT, OCS was an Associate Professor and Director of Clinical Education in the Physical Therapy Department at the University of Texas Southwestern Medical Center in Dallas, TX from 2002 until she retired Dec 2022.
+A physical therapist since 1979, Julie brought her experience with electrical stimulation in clinical practice to the classroom.
+In addition to teaching, she maintained a clinical practice, working primarily with patients with temporomandibular dysfunction and facial paralysis.
+Julie is board-certified in orthopaedic physical therapy and an active member of the APTA and TPTA.
+She has been an instructor for CIAO since 2003 and adds an inviting style of teaching to the VitalStim Therapy Specialty Program.
 “I see my role as an instructor to enable the SLPs and OTs to feel as comfortable using electrical stimulation as they do giving verbal instructions for swallowing.”

 Financial Disclosure: Julie receives honoraria from CIAO Seminars for the presentation of this course.
 She also receives royalties for the purchase of her recorded course(s)